Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 ### Set output port

-Binary file would be saved inside of the process of binary saver BB, while we get a scaler output of the pipeline.
+The binary file will be saved within the binary saver BB process, while we obtain a scalar output from the pipeline.

-This is just a terminal flag to see if the BB successfully saved the data or not, so you may not care the value inside.
-We just need to create an output buffer to receive it.
+This is merely a terminal flag to indicate whether the BB successfully saved the data or not, so the specific value inside may not be of concern.
+We simply need to create an output buffer to receive it.

 ```c++
 Halide::Buffer<int> output = Halide::Buffer<int>::make_scalar();